The store will not work correctly in the case when cookies are disabled.

-On many occasions, designs are created and supplied in RGB colour mode, Red (R) Green (G) Blue (B).
-Please note, RGB represents dots of light that computer monitors and TV screens display in.
-This colour mode is not printer friendly due to its wide colour gamut or range and should be avoided.
-Failing to do so, will run the risk of your design not printing in your expected colour.
+On many occasions, designs are created and supplied in RGB colour mode, Red (R), Green (G) Blue (B).
+Please note RGB represents dots of light that computer monitors and TV screens display in.
+This colour mode is not printer-friendly due to its wide colour gamut or range and should be avoided.
+Failing to do so will run the risk of your design not printing in your expected colour.
 This mini infographic highlights the subtle but important differences between the two colour schemes.

 For further colour inspiration, check out Pantone.
 Pantone are colour experts who provide colour communication standards from designer to manufacturer to retailer to customer.
 Pantone colour swatches are used by all reputable printers worldwide and are known as the 'printers bible' ensuring the most accurate method of colour matching from one medium to another.

-Once you have settled on your colour scheme for your labels, it is important to ensure that you are happy with your design before printing a full run of cosmetics labels.
+Once you have settled on the colour scheme for your labels, it is important to ensure that you are happy with your design before printing a full run of cosmetics labels.
 You could print out a paper mockup and stick it to a sample bottle to ensure you are happy with the finished look.

 Font and Copy

-When designing your cosmetics packaging and labels, you may find you spend a large portion of time getting the text right.
+When designing your cosmetics packaging and labels, you may find you spend a large portion of your time getting the text right.
 The text design falls into two categories, font and copy.
 Font refers to the style of your text; how it will look.
 Copy, on the other hand, refers to the meaning behind your text and the language used.

 You may already have a brand font.
 If you do, you should use this across all of your cosmetics packaging in order to ensure consistency.
-If your cosmetics brand is new to market, you may want to start with your copy first.
+If your cosmetics brand is new to the market, you may want to start with your copy first.
 Starting with your copy will allow you to gauge how much text your product label or packaging will include and could impact on which font is chosen.

 When writing your copy, think about your brand.
-Are your cosmetics targeted towards the high-end, luxury market, or are you going for a more fun feel?
+Are your cosmetics targeted towards the high-end luxury market, or are you going for a more fun feel?
 Whatever your vibe, make sure the language used in your copy matches up.

 You should also consider what kind of copy you are going to include.
-There are certain things that you must include on your cosmetics labels (discussed below) but you may also want to include directions for use, a little bit of information about your brand or brand story and a product description.
+There are certain things that you must include on your cosmetics labels (discussed below), but you may also want to include directions for use, a little bit of information about your brand or brand story and a product description.

 Now for fonts.
-There are so many fonts to choose from, it can be easy to go down a bit of a rabbit hole and make the wrong decision.
-Your font choices deserve careful consideration as this can dramatically change the overall look of your product range.
+There are so many fonts to choose from it can be easy to go down a bit of a rabbit hole and make the wrong decision.
+Your font choices deserve careful consideration, as this can dramatically change the overall look of your product range.

 Choose a font that grasps the personality of the product.
-For example, a bubbly, cartoon typeface may be the perfect choice for a children's soft-play brand but not appropriate for a high end, luxury cosmetics product.
+For example, a bubbly, cartoon typeface may be the perfect choice for a children's soft-play brand but not appropriate for a high-end, luxury cosmetics product.

 You may want to use different fonts for headings and text.
 Choose fonts that are complementary to one another.
-Your headline font will tend to be the star of the show, accompanied by an easy to read font for the body copy, product instructions and ingredients.
+Your headline font will tend to be the star of the show, accompanied by an easy-to-read font for the body copy, product instructions and ingredients.